syncfusion-content/blazor-docs/blazor/dialog/how-to/prevent-opening-of-the-dialog.md

+---
+layout: post
+title: How to Prevent Opening Of The Dialog in Blazor Dialog Component | Syncfusion
+description: Checkout and learn about Prevent Opening Of The Dialog in Blazor Dialog component of Syncfusion, and more details.
+platform: Blazor
+control: Dialog
+documentation: ug
+---

 # Prevent opening of the dialog

 You can prevent opening of  the dialog by setting the `OnOpen` event argument cancel value to true.